AMESocker/M10C/README.md

 * `getRole()`&mdash;overridden to return `'Intern'`

 Finally, although it’s not a requirement, consider adding validation to ensure that user input is in the proper format.

+### Walkthrough Video:

+* A walkthrough video that demonstrates the functionality of the Team Profile Generator and passing tests must be submitted, and a link to the video should be included in your README file.

+* The walkthrough video must show all four tests passing from the command line.

+* The walkthrough video must demonstrate how a user would invoke the application from the command line.

+* The walkthrough video must demonstrate how a user would enter responses to all of the prompts in the application.

+* The walkthrough video must demonstrate a generated HTML file that matches the user input.